BBC Weather presenter pulled over by dog on live TV

 Carol Kirkwood: BBC Weather presenter pulled over by dog on live TV

-A BBC Weather presenter says she's fine after taking a tumble on live TV when a guide dog went astray.
+A BBC Weather presenter says she's fine after taking a tumble on live TV when the guide dog went astray.

 Carol Kirkwood was kneeling down beside Flash at the Chelsea Flower Show when the Labrador decided to investigate a little further afield, tugging her over with her lead in the process.